nuremics/nuremics-docs/docs/handbook/practice.md

 ---

-**NUREMICS** then prompts that all _fixed_ input data have been properly set, but indicates that datasets of _variable_ input data still need to be declared in order to define the experiments to run.
+**nuRemics** then prompts that all _fixed_ input data have been properly set, but indicates that datasets of _variable_ input data still need to be declared in order to define the experiments to run.

 👤🔄🖥️
 ```shell